ClickCease

 6: Traumatic Experiences

-A trauma-informed counselor can help an individual process their underlying trauma so that they can live a more fulfilling and emotionally healthy life.
-Additionally, the person receiving treatment can also address their unhealthy drinking behaviors and learn to adapt to triggering situations with more productive coping skills.
+Trauma-informed counselors can help individuals process their underlying experiences so they can live more fulfilling and emotionally healthy lives.
+Treatment approaches like EMDR (Eye Movement Desensitization and Reprocessing) and trauma-focused cognitive behavioral therapy have shown strong effectiveness.
+People receiving treatment can address unhealthy drinking behaviors while learning to handle triggering situations with more productive coping skills.

 7: Self-Esteem Issues

-A person who experiences feelings of low self-esteem or self-worth may start drinking alcohol more frequently to numb intrusive thoughts.
-When a person does not have a positive self-image, they may care less about the consequences of heavy or frequent drinking.
+A person experiencing feelings of low self-esteem or self-worth may start drinking alcohol more frequently to numb intrusive thoughts.
+When someone lacks a positive self-image, they may care less about the consequences of heavy or frequent drinking.
+The temporary confidence boost alcohol provides can feel like a solution, even as it creates larger problems.

-With interventions like cognitive behavioral therapy (CBT) a person who struggles with self-perception can learn to change the narrative about themselves, learn to realize their potential, and take actionable steps to achieve a more positive perspective.
-Instead of relying on alcohol to numb their pain, they can instead act to replace those pain points in their lives with better decisions.
+With interventions like cognitive behavioral therapy, people who struggle with self-perception can learn to change the narrative about themselves.
+They can realize their potential and take actionable steps toward a more positive perspective.
+Instead of relying on alcohol to numb their pain, they can work to replace those pain points with better decisions and healthier coping mechanisms.
+Building genuine self-esteem takes time, but it creates lasting change that substances cannot provide.

 8: Increased Drinking Behaviors Over Time

 The more frequently a person drinks, the more their tolerance may rise.
-This then requires a person to consume more alcohol in a single sitting to produce the desired buzz.
+This then requires consuming more alcohol in a single sitting to produce the desired effect.
 After a period of this repeated behavior, it can develop into alcoholism.

 Learn More About Alcoholism Treatment in Florida

 At Compassion Behavioral Health, our team specializes in providing successful treatment programs to those struggling with a variety of substance abuse issues in Florida.
-To learn more about our programs, visit our Addiction Treatment page.
+To learn more about our programs, visit our Addiction Treatment page or call us today for a free consultation.